 What does the RTI process look like?

 The RTI process typically has three waves (or three tiers) which cater for the needs of all students within the classroom.
 Each wave provides differing levels of support and should focus on how to make the student more successful rather than focussing on the student’s lack of success.
 Providing high quality instruction in literacy and numeracy ensures schools are better equipped to identify and cater for the needs of students with both learning difficulties and learning disabilities.
 Using programs that are supported by reliable research evidence is central to this approach.
-The use of a structured synthetic phonics program is crucial to reading and spelling instruction, as is the use of programs and teaching strategies to target and support additional areas of need such as working memory, vocabulary, comprehension and number work.
+The use of a structured synthetic phonics program is crucial to reading and spelling instruction, as is the use of programs and/or teaching strategies to target and support additional areas of need such as working memory, vocabulary, comprehension and number work.